hlhartley/harvard-art-project/README.md

 [Final Countdown](http://frontend.turing.io/projects/final-countdown.html) project from Turing School of Software and Design

 ### Future Enhancements:
-* Change to .env file for more security
+* Convert to .env file
 * Add more paintings to site
 * Implement Vuex to handle state